EngineHub/CommandHelper/README.md

 CommandHelper
 =============

-CommandHelper adds command aliases and repeat-last-command functions.
+CommandHelper adds simple command aliases, complex macros, and the ability to script your own commands and events into Minecraft, using the MethodScript scripting language.

 Compiling
 ---------